 A post shared by Hannah Jordan (@hannahpoppyjordan) on

 A self worth obtainable only through an experience like this.
 A passion.
 A drive.
-A devotion and an admiration for a people and a place – the place of which I now have the privilege to call my home.
-Those last ten seconds before entering my first class were the worst, but what followed were and are some of the best moments of my life so far.
+A devotion and an admiration for people and a place – the place of which I now have the privilege to call my home.
+Those last ten seconds before entering my first class were the worst, but what followed were, and are, some of the best moments of my life so far.

 You don’t go home the same person.
 If you hate it, or can’t hack it, or you give in to the temptation and the yearning to fly back home to your beloved family and friends… at least you made it here.
 You tried.
 You made that decision.
 You took that step.
 And no matter how little or how long you endured it for, you enhanced yourself as a person.

 It’s the people you meet through orientation week gaining insights into your new way of life.
 The lifelong friendships you form, battling the emotional barriers and the confidence issues - all as a unit.
 It’s through your work placements, mastering your charades skills while trying to ask where the closest toilet is.
 It’s the kids in your classroom who re-enact scenes from the Hunger Games every single morning, simply just trying to be the first to hug you… because to them, you’re special.
 You have a gift – a gift you didn’t even realise you had.
 You were born speaking a language you’ve taken for granted from the moment you were born, because to you - It’s just English.